THLiu55/GTZAN/README.md

 5. After training, a trained model will be saved in folder `checkpoints`, and its loss record will be saved in folder   `logs`.

-### Add your own model
-To easily add new models, I designed the training process to be a highly scalable.
-All you need to do is:
-1. Add your own model in folder `models`
-2. Create the instance of your model in `models/model_manager.py`
-3. Add the model parameters in `hparams.yaml`
-4. Run your model on GTZAN dataset `python train.py <your model name specified in hparams.yaml>`

-### Models and Training:

 | Model | Status |
 |-------|--------|